sisitech/UNICEFSomaliaDocs/docs/designspec.md

 ## Layout
 ## Colour

 Sometimes Onekana needs to show multiple infographics on a single screen, each with multiple sections.
 To do this, Onekana has adopted a color theme with one primary color, and five additional colors.
-This elaborate color theme allows Rally to present readable, distinct infographics.
+This elaborate color theme allows Onekana to present readable, distinct infographics.

 ![color](./images/colour.png)